 As a leadership team, we are deeply committed to the Cornerstone Commitments identified in the CCSPP Framework.
 We would categorize our commitments and structures in support of these commitments as evolving; that said, our emergence out of the pandemic has tested many of our baseline practices in a way that requires new thinking and approaches.

-Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
+- Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
 For example, students and families demonstrate incredible resilience in the face of challenges.
 We seek to extend that strength to the academic environment.

-- Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community.
-Our school serves students who have been expelled or have had significant disciplinary issues on a regular campus.
-Our school works to build their leadership skills and create positive relationships. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example,50% of teachers identify as persons of color.
-All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of Special Education students.
-Teachers regularly attend professional development and focus on relevant educational experiences for our students. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
-Further, we have recruited parents to lead our School Site Council.
-We need more parent participation in our school and actively work to create positive relationships with the adults supporting our students.
+As we progress through this school year and the upcoming years, our teachers will become specialists in early literacy skills, supporting our students' academic needs.
+Also, we are able to support our students by providing all of our students with computer science and coding skills, which helps build critical thinking and problem solving skills, along with increasing their perseverance to solve complex problems. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community.
+Almost all of our instructional staff has been trained in Capturing Kids' Heart, so they are fully implementing those practices in and out of school.
+Our teachers have been trained in restorative practices.
+As of December 2024, our school has two suspensions. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 27% of teachers identify as persons of color.
+All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners.
+Also, with the implementation of early literacy skills, our teachers are building up culturally relevant classroom libraries and learning how a student's culture can affect their mastery of phonics skills and how to address this concern. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
+Further, we have recruited highly engaged parents to lead our School Site Council, English Language Advisory Committee, African-American Advisory Committee, and official volunteers to support our students.
+All stake holders in the school, including certificated and classified staff, are sought out to provide input that supports our students' needs.